top of page

 Up close of the Statue of Liberty

-3. The free Staten Island Ferry is the easiest way to catch a good view of the statue if you don't plan on visiting the island itself.
-The ferry leaves every 20 minutes to an hour.
-Pro-tip: you'll want to enter the boat from the right side.
+3. If you don't plan on visiting the island, the free Staten Island Ferry is the easiest way to catch a glimpse of the Statue of Liberty.
+It leaves every 20 minutes, and or the best view, you should enter the boat from the right side.

-6. You can reach Liberty Island from both New York and New Jersey.
-If you're leaving from New York, you'll board from Battery Park.
-Boarding from New Jersey takes place in Liberty State Park.
+5. You can reach Liberty Island from both New York and New Jersey.
+If you're leaving from New York, you'll board from Battery Park, and from New Jersey, Liberty State Park.

 Ellis Island

-1. You can book your tickets to the Statue of Liberty and Ellis Island together, which I also recommend doing ahead of time.
-If you visit both, your ticket to Ellis Island is free.
+1. If you book your tickets to the Statue of Liberty and Ellis Island together, your ticket to Ellis Island is free.

-2. Ellis Island can be explored on your own, but make sure you don't miss the last ferry back to the mainland.
+2. Ellis Island can be explored on your own, but don't miss the last ferry back to the mainland.
 Check departure times at Statue City Cruises.

-4. If you book a hard hat tour, you'll get access to the hospital complex that's been closed for more than 30 years.
+4. By booking a hard hat tour, you'll get access to the hospital complex that's been closed for more than 30 years.
 For more information, visit Save Ellis Island.

 Generally, different people have different reasons for choosing what they visit.
-Whether you're a history buff, an adventure seeker, or just someone looking to cross off that "New York City Must Do's" list, you'll enjoy the Statue of Liberty and Ellis Island.
+Whether you're a history buff, an adventure seeker, or just someone looking to cross off a must-do from your list, visiting the Statue of Liberty is far from a waste of time.

 Recent Posts